-- Promote the park and its facilities via dedicated webpage and promotional literature Breck Hill Park - Gedling Borough Council - Introduced a postcard sized satisfaction survey which visitors are encouraged to fill in in order to gain user/visitor details. - Encourage the public to fill in an online user satisfaction survey available as a link on general parks and Breck Hill park webpages - Carry out annual face to face park surveys - Promote the park using an on-site notice board and any specific park articles in the borough wide 'Contacts' magazine - Continue to create links and provide activities with local schools and community groups - To work in partnership with the groups that use our parks
+- Promote the park and its facilities via dedicated webpage and promotional literature - Introduced a postcard sized satisfaction survey which visitors are encouraged to fill in in order to gain user/visitor details. - Encourage the public to fill in an online user satisfaction survey available as a link on general parks and Breck Hill park webpages - Carry out annual face to face park surveys - Promote the park using an on-site notice board and any specific park articles in the borough wide 'Contacts' magazine

-- To promote the park to the local and wider community - Liaise with the Communications Officer towards the review of the Marketing Plan/Strategy for the park. - Head of Environment to decide on a baseline for performance indicators - Ensure that any displayed information is current and of the highest quality, on and off site - Display educational information about the site within the site, e.g. Interpretation panels describing the history, flora and fauna etc. - Welcome local forest schools and local Scout/Guide groups to use the park for educational purposes. - Friends group, Woodthorpe Community and Mapperley People Facebook pages to promote the park and community activities.
+- Continue to create links and provide activities with local schools and community groups - To work in partnership with the groups that use our parks - To promote the park to the local and wider community - Liaise with the Communications Officer towards the review of the Marketing Plan/Strategy for the service - Head of Parks to decide on a baseline for performance indicators - Ensure that any displayed information is current and of the highest quality, on and off site - Display educational information about the site within the site, e.g. Interpretation panels describing the history, flora and fauna etc. - Welcome local forest schools and local Scout/Guide groups to use the park for educational purposes - Friends group and Mapperley People Facebook page to promote the park and community activities